RobotCasserole1736/CasseroleWebserver2/spec.md

 ## Java Class Structure

-* `Websesrver2` - top level wrapper around jetty to serve all HTML/css/js
+* `WebServer2` - top level wrapper around jetty to serve all HTML/css/js
-* `Signal` - recieves timesamped samples
+* `Signal` - recieves timesamped samples, forwards to NT4 and to a queue for local logging.
+  * `AnnotationSignal` - wrappers signal with additional data needed for supporting annotations
+* `Calibration` - Goes between users code and NT4 for calibration type objects
+  * `AnnotationCalibration` - wrappers calibration with additional data needed for supporting annotations
+* `SignalBank` - singleton to hold all signals in code, and perform actions on all signals (sample all, .... maybe that's it)
+* `CalibrationBank` - singleton to hold all calibrations in code
+* `Dashboard` - top-level config for driver dashboard.
+Singleton.
+Must have a way to accept widgets
+  * `LineGaugeWidget`, `CircularGaugeWidget`, `IconWidget`, `TextWidget`, etc. per individual widget
+  * Each should auto-register with the Dashboard singleton on instantiation